 - At Dovers Green our intent for mathematics is to teach a rich, balanced and progressive curriculum using maths to reason, problem solve and develop fluent conceptual understanding in each area.
 Our curriculum allows children to better make sense of the world around them, helping them make links between mathematics and everyday life.
 Lessons are child-focused and maths is kept fun, active and current. - Our policies, resources, training and schemes support the vision e.g. White Rose Maths, I See Reasoning and TRG Maths Mastery programme.
 Teachers are supported and aided in their roles ensuring confidence in the skills and facts they are required to teach.
 For example, CPD training on the importance of following the CPA approach for achieving mastery.
 Staff are encouraged to raise any issues they have within mathematics in order to ensure everyone is confident in what they teach.
-This year the maths subject leaders have been participating in the Teaching for Mastery Teacher Research Group (TRG).
+For the last two years, the maths subject leaders have been participating in the Teaching for Mastery Teacher Research Group (TRG).
 This development opportunity has deepened our own understanding of mastery and it has helped us to identify key processes and resources which really benefit the children's mathematical learning.
-Dovers Green is well resourced but each year group has an allocated budget and can therefore buy additional mathematical resources which can support the children's learning. - The mapping of mathematics across the school shows clear progression in line with age-related expectations.
+Dovers Green is well resourced but each year group has an allocated budget and can therefore buy additional mathematical resources which can support the children's learning.
+This year, the two subject leaders and a year 2 teacher are taking part in the Mastering Number programme, which will support all of our children to develop good number sense, and an improved fluency with calculation. - The mapping of mathematics across the school shows clear progression in line with age-related expectations.
 Progression documents have been created to demonstrate how each skill is developed throughout the child's time at Dovers Green.
 There are end of year statements for each skill including greater depth statements.
 These progression documents also outline 'Dovers Green' statements.
 These additional statements have been suggested by the year group leaders and consist of skills which we feel will benefit the child's learning.
-For example, introducing number bonds to 10 in reception or doubling to 20 in year one. - Teachers can use this document to gain a thorough understanding about how individual skills are developed and to help the children make links with previous learning. - Maths working walls are used in every classroom to support both the skills being taught each week and recapped from the previous week. - Key vocabulary is displayed and referred to in most lessons, to help the children learn key mathematical terms (e.g. addition/ add/ plus/ more than).
+For example, learning to write numbers correctly in Reception, or doubling to 20 in year one. - Teachers can use the progression documents to gain a thorough understanding about how individual skills are developed and to help the children make links with previous learning. - Maths working walls are used in every KS1 classroom to support both the skills being taught each week and recapped from the previous week. - Key vocabulary is displayed and is taught at the beginning of a new topic.
+Vocabulary is regularly referred to, to help the children learn key mathematical terms (e.g. addition/ add/ plus/ more than).